 Suzanne received her JD and BA from the University of Notre Dame and MA in history from the University of Cambridge.
 Suzanne is a partner in the law firm of Koselka DeVine, PLC.

-Dale retired after a 43 year career as a Landscape Architect/Principle with Johnson, Johnson and Roy Inc., a nationally recognized design firm based in Ann Arbor.
+Dale retired after a 43 year career as a Landscape Architect/Principal with Johnson, Johnson and Roy Inc., a nationally recognized design firm based in Ann Arbor.
 He joined JJR in 1967 after graduating from Michigan State University and participated in the Chicago Lakefront study, Michigan Environmental Features Study, Charlevoix County Environmetal Features Inventory, and Master Plans for five new towns along the Persian Gulf in Saudi Arabia.
 Currently, he volunteers at Legacy, Therapeutic Riding Inc. and Habitat for Humanity.
 He also enjoys building wooden boats, kayaking and exploring the natural environment.

 Adam is an attorney with Consumers Energy in Jackson.
 He holds business and law degrees from the University of Michigan and previously worked in commercial lending before attending law school.
 He and his wife, Theresa, moved to Washtenaw County in 2001 because of their love for all types of outdoor activities.
 In his free time, Adam enjoys taking advantage of the many biking, canoeing, and hiking opportunities available in southern Michigan.